jakeogh/gpgmda/README.md

 -------------------------
 This is a set of scripts to store[1], distribute[2] and manage[3] mail.

-[1] Mail is stored gpg encrypted on the mailserver by the included MDA script gpgmda (tested on postfix).
+[1] Mail is stored gpg encrypted on the mail server by the included MDA script gpgmda (tested on postfix).

 [2] Mail is distributed to any number of clients (mail readers) via ssh/rsync.